EV Charging in Smart Grids: Mean Field Equilibrium and Approximate Non-Cooperative and Cooperative Strategies: Conclusion

 \section{Conclusion}

 This paper has developed a strategic framework for smart grids with many agents using mean field game methodology.
-By analyzing both cooperative and non-cooperative scenarios under sticky prices and finite time horizons, we provide approaches to minimize expected losses through social cost reduction and approximate Nash equilibrium, respectively.
+Under sticky prices and finite time horizons, we analyze both the cooperative and non-cooperative settings.
+In the cooperative case, we derive strategies that minimize the expected social cost, while in the non-cooperative case, we construct approximate Nash equilibrium.
 Numerical experiments demonstrate the effectiveness of these approximations, offering insights for managing large-scale smart grid systems.